 Exams: There will be two exams for this course: a midterm at week 7 and a final exam.
 The midterm will cover Beowulf and the literature of the medieval period.
-The final exam (December 15th at 9:45 a.m.) will emphasize the texts discussed later in the semester.
+The final exam will emphasize the texts discussed after the midterm.
 Examinations will include identification and explanation of selected passages, as well as essay responses.
 Please bring blue books to each exam.